 The best way to use slippery elm for acid reflux is by making a slippery elm tea to sip on before eating and in between meals to soothe and coat the Gi lining.
-You can also use slippery elm in smoothies, in an oatmeal porridge, mixed into yogurt, apple sauce or simply mixed with water.
+You can also use slippery elm in smoothies, in an oatmeal porridge, mixed into yogurt, apple sauce, or mixed with water.

-If acid reflux or heartburn is quite persistent making 2 cups of slippery elm tea that is drunk in between meals or anytime heartburn is experienced to help relieve heartburn.
+If acid reflux or heartburn is quite persistent, make 2 cups of slippery elm tea and drink between meals or anytime heartburn is experienced to help relieve heartburn.
 It is one of the best herbal teas for gastroesophageal reflux disease.